Friday, August 29, 2014

 Friday, August 8, 2014

-Isla explodes with creativity and colour!
+Isla explodes with creativity and colour; Murals for Oceans project!

 Artist: Saner, on Palacio Municipal Photo L.Lock

-In an explosion of colour and mythical creatures the Sea Walls – Murals for Oceans project blasted its way onto Isla Mujeres.
+In an explosion of colour and mythical creatures, the Sea Walls – Murals for Oceans project blasted its way onto Isla Mujeres.

 The event would eventually see the creation of a multitude of eye-popping murals decorating blank walls of various public and private buildings.